Skip to content

 Why It’s Great:

-✔️ Active design for massive output with zero noise
+✔️ Active design for high output and no noise

 Pickup position is more than a technical detail —